Submit feedback on

 Detection

-• Check whether a review has been conducted to evaluate compatibility with V3 plans
+• Determine whether a V3 compatibility review has been completed

-• Look for signs of degraded performance, such as slow cold starts or scaling lag
+• Look for performance symptoms such as slow cold starts or scaling delays

-• Determine if newer App Service features are required but unavailable on V2 plans
+• Assess whether newer App Service features required by the workload are unavailable on V2

 Remediation

-• Evaluate workload compatibility with V3-based plans (e.g., Premium v3 or Isolated v2)
+• Evaluate workload compatibility with Premium v3 or Isolated v2 plans

 • Update infrastructure-as-code templates and provisioning defaults to prefer V3-based plans